Applying for mentoring

-apply for mentoring so that we can check that the service is a good fit for you, and it also helps us to match you up with the perfect mentor!
+We ask you to apply for mentoring so that we can check that the service is a good fit for you and match you up with the perfect mentor.

-To apply for our Mentoring Service, you will need the following information ready:
+To apply for our mentoring service, you will need the following information ready:

 - Your Writing Background and Ambitions: Briefly share your writing experience and goals.